KokiNutanix/NC2OnAzure/docs/whitelisting_azure/whitelisting_azure.md

 Provide additional details as you prefer, proceed to Review + create and click Create.

 Genreally it will take 3 bussines days to be whitelisted.
-After your subscription has been allowlisted, you can proceed to next section.
+After your subscription has been allowlisted, you can proceed to the next section.